Series: Agfact H2.1.7 Edition: fifth Last updated: February 2022

 Chinotto (Citrus myrtifolia)

 Fruit from this variety is bitter and not pleasant to eat fresh but is sometimes used for candying or crystallising.
-The tree has unusually shiny small leaves on thornless branches, and with its large, orange fruit (shown at right) it makes an attractive tub specimen.
+The tree has unusually shiny small leaves on thornless branches, and with its large, orange fruit, it makes an attractive tub specimen.

 Seville (Citrus aurantium)

-This variety has a very bitter, orange-coloured fruit known as ‘sour orange’.
+This variety has a very bitter, orange fruit known as ‘sour orange’.
 It is used commercially for marmalade.
 Both smooth-skinned and rough-skinned selections are available.

 Pummelo (Citrus maxima)